 - Vehicle accidents cost $100 billion in medical care and productivity losses every year.
 Almost 4% of the economic losses involve children.

-- Every 10 seconds, a victim of a car accident is treated in an emergency room for accident related injuries.
+- Every 10 seconds, a victim of a car accident is treated in an emergency room for accident-related injuries.
 Almost 40,000 people die in accidents every year.

 - Teenagers are four times more likely to be involved in auto accidents.
-New rules such as driving curfews and other restrictions are helping reduce the number of car accidents involving teenagers.
+Recent rules such as driving curfews and other restrictions are helping reduce the number of car accidents involving teenagers.
 But a few smart rules don’t flip a number like “4 times as many.”
 The only answer is to change the law that gives teenagers their licenses.
-But there is no real inertia for that because (1) it has always been this way, (2) it is more convenient for parents than having to continue to chauffer their kids, and (3) teenagers have jobs and their inability to get to their jobs would have economic repercussions.
+But there is no real inertia for that because (1) it has always been this way, (2) it is more convenient for parents than having to continue to chauffeur their kids, and (3) teenagers have jobs and their inability to get to their jobs would have economic repercussions.
 Oh, and yes, changing the law to not allow teenagers to drive could and would probably start an armed revolution.
-But the fact that nine teenagers a day die in car accidents – most of which are the teen driver’s fault – is a bitter price to pay.
+But that nine teenagers a day die in car accidents – most of which are the teen driver’s fault – is a bitter price to pay.
 I don’t know of a single reasonable person who supports raising the driving age to 20.
 But still.
 It is a bitter price we pay.
 (And, yes, I know I just said that twice.)

 - Male teenage drivers are twice as likely to be killed in crashes as females.
 This is another “what do you do about this?” statistic.
 We allow for insurance companies to charge higher premiums for teenage boys.
 Why can’t we make different driving ages for boys and girls?
 Oh, forget it, I guess I know why we can’t.